vzupka/IBMiSqlDisplay/README.md

-# IBMiSqlRead
+# IBMiSqlDisplay
 IBM i SQL Display Files

 Created by Vladimír Župka, 2019

 vzupka@gmail.com

 This project is not installed, it is ready to use as a Java application in the directory of the project.
-The application requires Java SE 8 installed in PC.
+The application requires Java SE 8 or higher installed in PC.

 User documentation can be found in the subdirectories "documents" and "helpfiles".